craftingcity/The-Known-World/Prenotes Sep 13 25.md

 ### What happened?

 Leliana dropped about dragons and seeing [[Baron Cassindil]] after we shop in [[Coalition City]];
-	- We sold our Amber at Draco's Jewelry, Em ordered an Amber Knuckledusters, Zesh ordered an Amber Dagger
+	- We sold our Amber at Draco's Jewelry, Em ordered an Amber Knuckledusters, Zesh ordered an Amber Dagger to come on 7/22/106
-	- Leliana ordered 2 (+1 to hit), 2 (+1AC)
+	- Leliana ordered 2 (+1 to hit), 2 (+1AC) to come on 8/21/106 from 'an Enchantress'

 We leave our heroes on the date of ...
 AF, as they ...